mmistakes/minimal-mistakes/_posts/2023-11-26-tableau_specialist.md

 #### Sets
 Sets determine which values of a dimension are in the Top N or Bottom N on a related measure

 Sets are custom fields that are **created** within Tableau Desktop **based on dimensions** from your data source.
-Either dimensions or measures can be used to determine whqt is included or excluded from a set using conditional logic
+Either dimensions or measures can be used to determine what is included or excluded from a set using conditional logic

-#### To create a dynamic set
+-  To create a dynamic set

-1) In the Data pane, right click a dimension and select Create > Set
+    - 1) In the Data pane, right click a dimension and select Create > Set

-2) In the Create Set dialog box, configure your set.
+    - 2) In the Create Set dialog box, configure your set.
 You can configure your set using the following tabs

 ![Alt text]({{site.url}}/images/2023-11-25-tableau1/set.png){: .align-center}

+#### Groups
-- Groups can be created on measures and dimensions.
+Groups can be created on measures and dimensions.

 #### Ways to group data
 1) Marks